d-cook/SomethingNew/README.md

 Here it all is:

+* [Issues](https://github.com/d-cook/SomethingNew/issues) - We are using these for forum-like discussion, as well as to-do items

 * [Concepts](https://github.com/d-cook/SomethingNew/blob/master/Concepts.md) - Ideas about implementing stuff

 * [Goals](https://github.com/d-cook/SomethingNew/blob/master/Goals.md) - Various things that we hope to improve or achieve